ESMA3000/LRU-cache-in-Golang/README.md

 # LRU Cache Implementation in Go

-A flexible Least Recently Used (LRU) cache implementation with both CLI and TCP server interfaces.
+A Least Recently Used (LRU) cache implementation with both CLI and TCP server interfaces.

 ## Usage